ppy/osu-wiki/wiki/Guides/Finding_Metadata/en.md

 ## Common Sources

 Once you've located potential sources, it's best to consult authoritative references to ensure accuracy.
-Below is a list of reliable options, categorised by their function:
+Below is a list of reliable options, categorised by their function and sorted by priority:

 ### 1. Official & Primary Sources